 Understanding how treatment works: Each year, about one in 20 children in the United States are prescribed psychostimulant medication as treatment for ADHD.
 However, researchers do not understand why 30 percent of those receiving this treatment show a marked loss of initial therapeutic benefit after several months.
 The section is thus examining the neural effects of pharmacological treatment for ADHD over both the short and longer term, focusing on effects on brain function and perfusion.
 Additionally, since many children with ADHD receive behavioral interventions, they are also examining the neural effects and genotypic moderators of behavioral management for ADHD.
 Such work may help improve current behavioral treatments for ADHD which are effective in only a minority of children.
 These studies benefit from alliances with local mental health practitioners, allowing the group to apply the technologies of the clinical center to the study of the effects of clinical care delivered in the community.

-Philip Shaw is an Earl Stadtman Investigator at the Neurobehavioral Clinical Research Section of the National Human Genome Research Institute in Bethesda, United States.
+Philip Shaw is a Senior Investigator (former Earl Stadtman Investigator) at the Neurobehavioral Clinical Research Section of the National Human Genome Research Institute in Bethesda, United States.
 His main interest is in the genetic and environmental factors that influence the development of brain and behavior.
 A focus of his work is the most common neurobehavioral disorder of childhood, attention deficit hyperactivity disorder.
 He has degrees in experimental psychology and medicine from Oxford University, and a Ph.D. in psychological medicine from the Institute of Psychiatry in London.
 He completed residencies in internal medicine and psychiatry in England, and is a member of both the Royal College of Physicians and the Royal College of Psychiatry.

 Related Scientific Focus Areas